LisaFC/tech-doc-hugo-theme/content/en/docs/theme-documentation/_index.md

 ## i18n

 All UI strings (text for buttons etc.) are bundled inside `/i18n` in the theme.
 Translations (e.g. create a copy of `en.toml` to `jp.toml`) should be done in the theme, so it can be reused by others.
-Additional strings or overridden values, can be added to the project's `/i18n` folder.
+Additional strings or overridden values can be added to the project's `/i18n` folder.

 {{% alert title="Hugo Tip" %}}
 Run `hugo server --i18n-warnings` when doing translation work, as it will give you warnings on what strings are missing.